 Here’s one popcorn grower who wanted to speed up the dehydration process just a bit so he could enjoy his popcorn right away.
 He conducted a fascinating little experiment that’s worth a few minutes to watch.

 It should be pointed out that if you use an heirloom variety of popcorn, AND prevent cross-contamination, you can save some dried kernels back for planting next year.

 Get the Popcorn Off the Cob

-- Wash your hands and dry them well.
+- Remember to wash your hands and dry them well.

 - Store in an air-tight container in a cool, dry place.

-The freshly dried popcorn popped up beautifully.
+Freshly dried popcorn pops up beautifully if dried well.
 We use an air popper most often because they’re quick and easy.
 We usually melt butter and coconut oil together, add a touch of sea salt and mix that all together with the homemade popcorn.

-If you’d prefer to use a stove-top popper, here’s a healthy way to do that.
+If you’d prefer to use a stove-top popper, we have a great method highlighted at the end of this post.

 We noticed that the yellow kernels made a golden colored popcorn and the red kernels made a popcorn with a decidedly rosy hue.